How to remove money from a company tax effectively

 How Franked Dividends Stop Double Tax

 Companies pay tax on their profits.
-For most trading businesses (with under $50 million turnover and low passive income), this rate is 25%.
+For many trading businesses (with under $50 million turnover and low passive income), this rate is 25%.

 Franked Dividend Calculation Example